danmactough/halocksmith/README.md

  * key {String} (optional): the cluster-wide keyname to lock on; defaults to ''
  * callback {Function}: function to execute when you have the lock; takes two parameters:
  *     - error {Error}
- *     - release {Function}: function to call when you are done with the lock (required in most circumstances);
+ *     - release {Function}: function to call when you are done with the lock (required in most circumstances); takes an optional callback
  */
 lock([key], callback)
 ```